leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 Code: [https://play.golang.org/p/LQsFPnv4dlr](https://play.golang.org/p/LQsFPnv4dlr)

 Option 3.
 Use a buffered channel.
 Again, buffered channel losses that guarantee.
-You could remove line 10 and the program still runs with no error, but it is not blocking at line 4.
+You could remove line 10 and the program still runs with no error, because it is not blocking at line 4.

 ```go
 func main() {